Hyperparameter tuning#

 )

-For gradient-boosting, parameters are coupled, so we cannot set the parameters one after the other anymore.
-The important parameters are n_estimators, learning_rate, and max_depth or max_leaf_nodes (as previously discussed random forest).
+For gradient-boosting, hyperparameters are coupled, so we cannot set them one after the other anymore.
+The important hyperparameters are max_iter, learning_rate, and max_depth or max_leaf_nodes (as previously discussed random forest).

-Let’s first discuss the max_depth (or max_leaf_nodes) parameter.
-We saw in the section on gradient-boosting that the algorithm fits the error of the previous tree in the ensemble.
+The depth of the trees is controlled by max_depth (or max_leaf_nodes).
+We saw in the section on gradient-boosting that boosting algorithms fit the error of the previous tree in the ensemble.
 Thus, fitting fully grown trees would be detrimental.
 Indeed, the first tree of the ensemble would perfectly fit (overfit) the data and thus no subsequent tree would be required, since there would be no residuals.
 Therefore, the tree used in gradient-boosting should have a low depth, typically between 3 to 8 levels, or few leaves (\(2^3=8\) to \(2^8=256\)).
-Having very weak learners at each step will help reducing overfitting.
+Having very weak learners at each step helps reducing overfitting.

-With this consideration in mind, the deeper the trees, the faster the residuals will be corrected and less learners are required.
-Therefore, n_estimators should be increased if max_depth is lower.
+With this consideration in mind, the deeper the trees, the faster the residuals are corrected and then less learners are required.
+Therefore, it can be beneficial to increase max_iter if max_depth is low.

 Finally, we have overlooked the impact of the learning_rate parameter until now.
 When fitting the residuals, we would like the tree to try to correct all possible errors or only a fraction of them.
 The learning-rate allows you to control this behaviour.
 A small learning-rate value would only correct the residuals of very few samples.
 If a large learning-rate is set (e.g., 1), we would fit the residuals of all samples.
-So, with a very low learning-rate, we will need more estimators to correct the overall error.
-However, a too large learning-rate tends to obtain an overfitted ensemble, similar to having a too large tree depth.
+So, with a very low learning-rate, we would need more estimators to correct the overall error.
+However, a too large learning-rate tends to obtain an overfitted ensemble, similar to having very deep trees.

 from scipy.stats import loguniform